TeamAustria/writeups/2024-justctf/casino.md

 ```

-this uses the values`req.user.serverSeed`, `clientSeed` and `req.user.nonce` for to generate a object that combined into a string using`JSON.stringify` each bet.
+this uses the values`req.user.serverSeed`, `clientSeed` and `req.user.nonce` to generate a object that is turned into string using`JSON.stringify` for each bet.
 Notable observation are:

 + serverSeed is securely randomly generated (and not changed) and 64 bytes long
 + clientSeed is provided for the user for each bet and 64 bytes long